-Discussion in 'Training Methods and Diet Suggestions' started by Corona, Aug 14, 2018.
+Discussion in 'Training Plans and Diet Suggestions' started by Corona, Aug 14, 2018.

 Yes that would be a big breakfast and horrible!!
 Good luck with it all

 My knowledge is only of that from people I know who’ve been in RT and that of Ross Edgley who did the worlds longest rope climb (8848m plus).
 Individuality plays a big part with anything though, i guess some more than others will feel there biceps taking most of the load where as others it’s elsewhere.

 Not going too well at the moment, shin splints first and now anytime I workout using my arms my right wrist feels horrific after each exercise.